datatogether/website/content/posts/10_trust.md

 **KEVIN**: Money is this system that  we’ve been born into; it feels more like coercion than trust.
 We exchange money, not because we trust each other, but because we've been forced to do so.

 **Systems that are not trying to revolutionize financial systems aren't enough** because it doesn't take into account the things that Kelsey was mentioning, at the protests, people giving away hand sanitizer and stuff for free.
-That’s not a monetary transaction, it’s a build of trust.
+That’s not a monetary transaction, it’s slowly building trust.

 **BRENDAN**: You're getting at the point that I care about the most, which is that **trust, for me, comes from a system that feels like I have both agency and freedom to do whatever I want**.
 That is one of the reasons I gravitate toward barter economies.